Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Tattoo removal creams are widely available online — but there's no evidence that they work.
+There's no evidence that tattoo removal creams work.
 At best, tattoo removal cream might fade or lighten a tattoo.
 The tattoo will remain visible, however, and skin irritation and other reactions are possible.

 Remember, tattoos are meant to be permanent.
 Because the ink is placed beneath the top layer of skin, complete removal of a tattoo is difficult.
 If you're interested in tattoo removal, don't attempt it on your own.
 Ask your dermatologist about laser surgery or other options for tattoo removal.